2016 Course Development Grants

 - Scientific illustration has been a key part of archaeological work since the discipline’s origins in the 16th to 17th centuries.
-We will trace this history and explore current practice by learning different forms of line work, pen and ink and color wash, alongside undertaking reading from science studies, archaeology and art history.
+The course traced this history and explore current practice by learning different forms of line work, pen and ink and color wash, alongside undertaking reading from science studies, archaeology and art history.

 - The class provided a laboratory for exploring how science constructs its subject, for thinking about the wider ramifications of archaeological representation, and for exploring the ongoing resonance of archaeology for artists and others.

 - Students gained knowledge of illustrative techniques and develop a practical understanding of the history and practice of scientific illustration.

 - Recipient: Debashree Mukherjee (Assistant Professor of Middle Eastern, South Asian, and African Studies)

 - Course Type: Lecture offered Fall 2017

 - This course introduced students to itineraries of scientific and technological imaginaries in modern South Asia, especially as they intersect with mass media forms.

-- In the first half of the semester, students will explore how ideas of science and technology are imbricated with colonial and postcolonial ideologies and agendas.
+- In the first half of the semester, students explored how ideas of science and technology are imbricated with colonial and postcolonial ideologies and agendas.
 In the second half, students considered key moments in narratives of media-technological emergence in India.

 - Sessions interrogated historiographic concepts such as ‘newness’ and ‘rupture’, while considering the socio-political desires unleashed by successive ‘new’ media.
 Students were introduced to key concepts in science and technology studies, as well as media theory.

 - Recipient: Carmel Raz (Mellon Postdoctoral Fellow in the Society of Fellows and Lecturer in Music)

 - Course Type: Seminar offered in Spring 2018

-- This undergraduate seminar offers historical and critical perspectives on music as a cause, symptom, and treatment of madness.
+- This undergraduate seminar offered historical and critical perspectives on music as a cause, symptom, and treatment of madness.
 It began by analyzing the stakes of studying the history of music and madness in light of methodologies from history, ethnography, and disability studies.